-The overall duration of the study is approximately 6 years from study initiation (Registry ready to enroll) to study completion (ie, end of data collection).
+The overall duration of the study is approximately 6 years from study initiation (Registry ready to enroll) to study completion (ie, end data collection).
 The enrollment period is expected to be 3 years.
-The participation period for the pregnant woman is from enrollment to delivery/end of pregnancy.
+The participation period for the pregnant woman is from enrollment to study completion/termination visit after the delivery/end of pregnancy.
 The participation period for the infant is from enrollment until the age of 2 years to assess the development, unless prematurely discontinued.

-7.2.6 Non-Interventional PAS Study 161406
+7.2.6 Baxalta HYQVIA PASS 161302

-Non-Interventional Post-Marketing Safety Study on the Long-Term Safety of HyQvia (Global)
+Non-Interventional Post-Authorization Safety Study on the Long-Term Safety of HYQVIA in Subjects treated with HYQVIA